Ball Arena was home sweet home for Nuggets on the road

 “They've got a bit of a fan base building in Australia, I think,” he said.
 “It’s strange to hear, but it stems from the Melo (Carmelo Anthony) days, and a little bit of Allen Iverson and Chauncey Billups.
 And this team — they’re just so easy to love.”

+“Ball Arena is more crowded than the Heat’s home arena right now,” she deadpanned — accurately.

-As the TV cameras panned the faces of the deflated Heat players, a Nuggets fan in Ball Arema noted how utterly tired they looked.
+As the TV cameras panned the faces of the deflated Heat players, a Nuggets fan in Ball Arena noted how utterly tired they looked.

 “Must be the altitude,” said another to great laughter — a reference to all the national media chatter that the Nuggets have a geographical advantage when playing at home.